 Faculty and staff are often approached by students seeking their help to pressure the administration, trustees, and others through direct action.
 Students seek their guidance on planning sit-ins, pickets, protests of speakers, campaigns to alter investment strategies, and other activism, placing faculty and staff in direct opposition to the institution.
 Faculty and staff may also feel drawn to engage directly in the activism itself as a way of supporting students or voicing their own concerns.
 The circumstances often involve strong passions.

 When is providing such guidance or engaging in direct action by faculty and staff protected expression?

 What is out of the reach of institutional sanctioning, and when may the institution take disciplinary action, including suspension or termination of employment?

 Where exactly is the “line that cannot be crossed” without triggering consequences?

-Join us on August 2, 2022 when our expert presenter – Allen W. Groves, Senior Vice President & Chief Student Experience Officer at Syracuse University – will go beyond a narrow discussion of freedom of speech to examine the broader context of faculty and staff engagement in student activism.
-We will look at variance outcomes based on the differing positions held by faculty and staff, as well as potential risks posed by alleged defamation, trespass, and other potential legal claims arising from faculty and staff direct action.
+Our expert presenter – Allen W. Groves, Senior Vice President & Chief Student Experience Officer at Syracuse University – goes beyond a narrow discussion of freedom of speech to examine the broader context of faculty and staff engagement in student activism.
+We look at variance outcomes based on the differing positions held by faculty and staff, as well as potential risks posed by alleged defamation, trespass, and other potential legal claims arising from faculty and staff direct action.
 Recent examples in the higher education setting will be used as case studies to bring clarity to the subject and offer clearer guidance on where the metaphorical line should be drawn.